jamesplease/redux-resource/docs/extras/resourceful-action-creators.md

 ### Usage

-This library exports five action creators, one for each of the CRUD operations, and one generic one.
+This collection exports five action creators, one for each of the CRUD operations, and one generic one.
 It also exports the library that is used for making HTTP requests.

 ### `crudAction( options )`